Sohail Inayatullah: Academic contributions

 Inayatullah is most famous for introducing and pioneering the futures technique of causal layered analysis, that uses a four-layered approach to bring about transformative change.
 He introduced the idea in a widely cited paper for Futures.
 He also edited and wrote the introductory chapter for the Causal Layered Analysis (CLA) Reader.
 He has described the idea for a popular audience in an article for The Futurist and a TEDx talk.

 Inayatullah's work on CLA was examined in a book by Jose W. Ramos in 2003.
-He also invented the method the Futures Triangle and with the Integrated Scenario Method and with Ivana Milojevic, the Change Progression Scenario Method.
+He also invented the method known as, the Futures Triangle, the Integrated Scenario Method, and with Ivana Milojevic, the Change Progression Scenario Method.